The Best Password Managers of 2025

 Is Aura Secure?

-Pro Tip: While Aura calls the identity protection features included in the Ultimate plan “premium,” they’re not as comprehensive as the features included in Aura’s actual identity protection plans.
-For example, the Ultimate plan monitors only one credit bureau, while Aura’s full identity protection plans monitor three bureaus (Equifax, Experian, and TransUnion).
+Pro Tip: The identity protection features included in Aura’s Ultimate plan aren’t as comprehensive as those included in Aura’s identity protection plans.
+For example, the Ultimate plan monitors only one credit bureau, while Aura’s full identity protection plans monitor three.

 -